Summary IconKey Takeaways

 Utilize test data management, assertion libraries, and reporting.

-Why Should You Get Data From API to SQL Server?
+Why Should You Get Data From an API to SQL Server?

 1. Real-Time Data Updates

-REST APIs have the capability to get data in real-time which help you to store fresh data whenever it comes.
+REST APIs can get data in real-time, which helps you store fresh data whenever it comes.

 2. Seamless Data Integration

-The API calls allow you to easily retrieve data from external sources through API calls and map it to the right SQL Server tables.
+The API calls allow you to easily retrieve data from external sources through API calls and map it to the correct SQL Server tables.
 This builds a unified and consolidated data repository.

 3. Automation and Efficiency